gemhunter/gemhunter/README.md

 *	**Input/Output**

-	-	The keywords `puts` and `gets` can be used with strings, characters, integers and booleans to do input and output operations.
+	-	The keywords `puts` and `gets` can be used with strings, characters and integers to do input and output operations.

 	-	`puts` outputs a line break after every call